code-with-amitk/Code-examples/Testing/Test-Framework/Python/pytest/README.md

 <a name=fix></a>
 ### Fixtures
 - **What?**
-  - A fixture in Python is a fixed state of data that is used as a baseline for running tests.
+  - Fixture can be thought of a function which always returns fixed state of data that is used as a baseline for running tests.
   - It provides a known set of inputs and expected outputs, allowing developers to test the behavior of their code under controlled conditions.
 <a name=ex1></a>
 - **Example-1: Fruit Basket**